smart-data-lake/getting-started/presentation/lecture_notes.md

 > write sections `dataObjects { }` and `actions { }` in our new config file.

 ### DataObjects
 There are data objects different types: files, database connections, and table formats.
+In other words, dataObjects define data entities and how they can be accessed by properties including location, type and others.
 To mention **a few** dataObjects:

 * `JdbcTableDataObject` to connect to a database e.g. MS SQL or Oracle SQL